maykar/plex_assistant/README.md

 If no cast device is specified in your command, the `default_cast` device set in your config is used.
 A cast device will only be found if at the end of the command and when preceded with the word `"on"` or words `"on the"`.
 Example: *"play friends **ON** downstairs tv"*

 I've tried to take into account many different ways that commands could be phrased.
 If you find a phrase that isn't working and you feel should be implemented, please make an issue.

+### SSL URL
+If you use the Plex server network setting of "Required" for "Secure Connections" and do not provide a custom certificate, you need to use your plex.direct URL in the settings.
+You can find it using the steps below:

+* Go to https://app.plex.tv/ and sign in.
+* Hit the vertical 3 dots in the bottom right of any media item (episode, movie, etc)
+* Select "Get Info", then click "View XML"
+* The URL field of your browser now contains your plex.direct URL
+* Copy everything before "library"
+* It will look something like this: `https://192-168-10-25.xxxxxxxxxxxxxxxxx.plex.direct:32400/`

+If you use a custom certificate, use the URL that the certificate is for.